 The Access Team operates Open Access and Crisis clinic.
 Open Access is a same day walk-in service that provides mental health assessments by licensed clinicians for persons seeking mental health treatment and care.
 Crisis clinic is available to any consumer with the need for face-to-face crisis support at either the Shawnee or Olathe location.

 Crisis Assessment Team (CAT)

-CAT provides community-based interventions as well as answers the 24-hour crisis line during business hours.
-CAT staff routinely provides consultation and guidance to law enforcement personnel, hospital staff, court personnel, as well as various community agencies in an effort to ensure the emergent mental health needs of Johnson County residents are met.
+- Consultation and guidance to law enforcement personnel, hospital staff, court personnel, as well as various community agencies in an effort to ensure the emergent mental health needs of Johnson County residents are met.

 Mental Health Co-Responders

 The Co-Responder’s primary responsibility is to respond on scene with a law enforcement officer on calls when behavioral health is identified as a possible contributing factor.
-Additionally, co-responders conduct outreach and follow-up calls to individuals who had police contact as a result of a behavioral health crisis, with the intention of getting the individual the help they need to avoid future police contact.
+Additionally, Co-Responders conduct outreach and follow-up calls to individuals who had police contact as a result of a behavioral health crisis, with the intention of getting the individual the help they need to avoid future police contact.

 The Co-Responder often works with the Crisis Intervention Team (CIT) trained officers in providing community based interventions as well as follow up and referrals.
-To learn more about JCMHC’s Co-Responder program, please see Johnson County's Co-Responder program: new solutions for law enforcement's interactions with mental health or see our JOCO Co-Responder Coverage Map to see the county’s co-responder coverage and contact information.
+To learn more about JCMHC’s Co-Responder program, please see Johnson County's Co-Responder program: new solutions for law enforcement's interactions with mental health or see our JOCO Co-Responder Coverage Map to see the county’s Co-Responder coverage and contact information.